 Football Unsportsmanlike Conduct Penalty

 Unsportsmanlike conduct is a major penalty in American football.
-Football is an extremely physical sport but it also demands the players to follow rules of general sportsmanship of which they are acutely aware.
+Football is an extremely physical sport, but it also requires the players to follow rules of sportsmanship.
 In the NFL, a violation of these rules will result in a penalty of 15 yards and, if it is committed by the defense, an automatic first down.

-When a player or coach is flagged for unsportsmanlike conduct, their team is penalized 15 yards and, if the violation is called on the defense, the offense is awarded an automatic first down.
+When a player or coach is flagged for unsportsmanlike conduct, their team is penalized 15 yards, and, if the violation is called on the defense, the offense is awarded an automatic first down.
 If committed after a scoring play, the 15 yards will be enforced on the ensuing kickoff.
 If the infraction is deemed to be flagrant by the referee, the player or coach can be disqualified.
-Also, if the same player is flagged for 2 unsportsmanlike conduct penalties in the same game they may be disqualified.
+Also, if the same player is flagged for two unsportsmanlike conduct penalties in the same game, they may be disqualified.

 The result of an unsportsmanlike conduct penalty is a loss of 15 yards and an automatic first down, when committed by the defense, in most leagues.
 If committed after a score, the penalty is enforced on the next kickoff.

 |Unsportsmanlike Conduct||15 Yards, Automatic 1st Down||15 Yards, Automatic 1st Down||15 Yards||15 Yards, Automatic 1st Down|